-Finally, add the whole milk or heavy cream and cook for another 3-5 minutes.
-Your total cooking time should be about 25-30 minutes.
+Finally, add the whole milk or heavy cream and cook for another three to five minutes.
+Your total cooking time should be about 25 to 30 minutes.

-Quickly stir in the fresh grated cheese and turn off the heat.
-Stir in the cheese, then add the truffle oil.
-Stir, and inhale that amazing aroma.
+Quickly stir in the freshly grated cheese and turn off the heat.
+Stir in the cheese and then add the truffle oil.
+Stir and inhale that amazing aroma.
 Doesn't it smell good?

 Season your mushroom and truffle oil risotto with a bit of sea salt or kosher salt and fresh ground black pepper (go easy on the salt and pepper–you don't want to overpower the truffle oil!), to taste and garnish it with a small amount of fresh chopped parsley if you'd like.